 Abstract

-Aims and objectives: The aim of this study is to report the challenges faced by the nursing workforce in refugee health.
+Aims and objectives: To report the challenges faced by the nursing workforce in refugee health.
 Background: Nurses are in the forefront of care provision for refugees who are recognised as one of the most vulnerable population groups in the world.
-The number of refugees in Australia is increasing and more nurses are needed as care providers.
+The number of refugees in Australia is increasing, and more nurses are needed as care providers.
 Research on the challenges faced by refugee health nurses is sparse.
 Design: Qualitative research methodology was used to study the experience of refugee health nurses.
 Using a descriptive qualitative research approach, a better understanding of the ongoing challenges of caring for refugees is presented.
 Method: Semi-structured interview with a convenience sample of registered nurses who worked in New South Wales refugee health services was conducted and digitally recorded in 2013.
 Responses were transcribed verbatim and analysed for themes.
-Results: Six refugee health nurses who have been working in New South Wales refugee health services between one to eight years participated in this study.
+Results: Six refugee health nurses who have been working in New South Wales refugee health services between 1-8 years participated in this study.
 A thematic analysis of the data led to three main themes: caring for clients with challenging needs; challenges in the course of caring for refugees; and passion in caring for refugees.
 Participants reported what it means to be refugee health nurses, they explored their roles and emphasised the need to understand refugee health issues.
 Conclusions: This study provides more insight into the unique experiences nurses have when caring for refugees.
 More debriefing opportunities and resources may reduce the challenges of caring.
+Relevance to clinical practice: The refugee health nurses' stories support the need for further role refinement for nurses caring for refugees in the community, rural areas and health clinics.
+This is essential in promoting their well-being and that of the vulnerable population they are caring for.

 Original language | English |